dotnet/orleans/src/Documentation/resources/Best_Practices.md

 -   Inheritance

-    -   Grain classes inherit fromt he Grain base class.
+    -   Grain classes inherit from the Grain base class.
 Grain intrerfaces (one or more) can be added to each grain.

     -   Disambiguation may be needed to implement the same interface in multiple grain classes